Ofsted inspectors use subject 'deep dives' to inspect your curriculum.

 How will inspectors do this?

 In primary schools, inspectors will usually look at between 3 and 5 subjects, depending on the size of your school and the inspection team.
 They'll gather evidence through:

 - Conversations (see the list of questions in the section below)

-- Work scrutinies (they'll look at 6 pieces of work per year group, for at least 2 year groups)
+- Work scrutinies (reviewing at least 6 workbooks or pieces of work per lesson, observed from at least 2 year groups)

 - Looking at curriculum documentation

 You can read more about how deep dives work in this Ofsted guidance.

 Ofsted has clarified that you don't need to provide curriculum planning or evidence in any specific format, as long as inspectors can easily access it.